Vincent Müller

-Vincent Carsten Maria Müller (born 23 August 2000) is a German professional footballer who plays as a goalkeeper for MSV Duisburg.
+Vincent Carsten Maria Müller (born 23 August 2000) is a German professional footballer who plays as a goalkeeper for AaB.

 Career

 Early career

 After taking his first steps in youth football with local club SG Köln-Worringen, Cologne native Müller was accepted into the 1.
 FC Köln youth academy at the age of six.

 Müller grew into first choice in goal in both the U17 and U19 teams of Die Geißböcke.
 With the U19 team, he finished third in the Under 19 Bundesliga West group in his final season and narrowly missed participation in the final round of the championship.
 That season he also appeared twice for the reserve team in the Regionalliga despite being a backup to Jan-Christoph Bartels and Brady Scott.

 Würzburger Kickers

 For the 2019–20 season, 19-year-old Müller signed a two-year contract with 3.
 Liga club Würzburger Kickers.
 From early-October onwards, Müller, originally planned as the third goalkeeper, replaced regular starter in goal Eric Verstappen, who had conceded 27 goals by then.
-Müller featured as a starter from then on and kept a clean sheet for four games, but broke his jaw on 2 June 2020 in a 0–1 home loss to 1.
+Müller featured as a starter from then on and kept a clean sheet for four games, but broke his jaw on 2 June 2020 in a 1–0 home loss to 1.
 FC Magdeburg which sidelined him for two games.
 From 13 June and until the end of the season, Müller would continue as the starter in goal for the Kickers, keeping a clean sheet twice.
 Würzburger Kickers won promotion to the 2.
 Bundesliga at the end of the season.